no-sync-in-promise-iterable

 In the above example, if both asyncX() and syncY() throw errors, the former will result in an unhandled promise rejection.
 By default, this will cause the Node.js process to exit (!).

-If the above example felt contrived, consider that the issue is not limited to synchronous functions that are directly passed as an iterable element to a static Promise method.
+If the example felt contrived, consider that the issue is not limited to synchronous functions that are directly passed as an iterable element to a static Promise method.
 You may have an argument or condition that implicates synchronous evaluation:

 const [x, y] = await Promise.all([